-Members will be consulted on major changes to programming policy and guidelines, which are ultimately approved by the Board.
+Members will be consulted on major policy changes to programming and guidelines, which are ultimately approved by the Board.

-The schedule is managed by a Board-nominated delegate a.k.a. the Program Coordinator, who will be guided by, and work with the Board on policy, content and resolving issues.
+The Program Working Group is to have input on schedule changes and formulating programming strategy, with a Board-nominated delegate a.k.a. the Program Coordinator working with the Board on policy, content and resolving issues.